 It’s always nice to walk through the town, across the Bailey Bridge and into Walberswick.
 It’s just over a mile and takes you along a wide footpath and cycle trail.
 My tip is to take a picnic to enjoy on the village green and watch the world go by.

-"The popular Two Magpies bakery has been offering a takeaway service during the lockdown so that no-one need miss out on their delicious baked goods."
+"The popular Two Magpies bakery offered a takeaway service during the lockdown so that no-one missed out on their delicious baked goods."

 Get busy in Bury